 When upgrading a guitar, the nut is often the first place people look, particularly when attempting to improve tuning stability.
 While bone has long been the favoured material for nut upgrades, more and more people are opting to go for Tusq.
 Let’s look at why.

 What is Tusq?

 Created by Dave Dunwoodie of Graphtech in the 80s, Tusq is a synthetic material (a high-quality polymer) that attempts to not only emulate but improve on bone and ivory for not only nuts in guitars but also saddles, and bridge pins.
 Tusq nuts have gone on to become standard in high quality guitars from manufacturers such as Taylor, Gibson and Tacoma.

 While bone and ivory both have a reputation for big open lows and clear bell like highs, they are both natural materials, and as such are quite inconsistent.
 This plays out in several ways – they can have uneven sustain through the nut (so different strings ring in different ways), and they also will have soft spots within the material.

 It is that last issue that makes bone and ivory nuts most difficult to work with.
 Many luthiers say they will be slotting a nut and then run into a soft spot in the material that will means you can’t always get to the exact depth you want, and the slot might naturally deepen over time.

 There’s also the fact that bone nuts need to be lubricated, either with graphite or a product such as nut sauce, otherwise strings can catch in the slots.
-Tusq on the other hand is self lubricating, so offers improved tuning stability without having any maintenance.
+Tusq XL nuts on the other hand are self lubricating, so offer improved tuning stability without having any maintenance.